dracut-crypt-ssh/dracut-crypt-ssh/README.md

 naming mixup, no traffic (e.g. unrelated connection issue), etc.

-### Bad things
+### TODO

-- Only tested with customized source-based distro ([Exherbo](http://exherbo.org/)), no idea how easy it is to use with generic debian or ubuntu.
+- Limited testing.
+Original (before fork) only tested with customized source-based distro ([Exherbo](http://exherbo.org/)), current version only tested with CentOS 6.5 and CentOS 7.0.
+  However, the configure script should allow it to be fairly adaptable to a range of distro's.

+- Need to document & form recommendations on how to unlock multiple systems using the unlock script.
+  Something with gpg-agent seems like it may work well.

 - `check()` in module_setup.sh should probably not be empty no-op.